 Memphis University School is a non-denominational and non-discriminatory college-preparatory day school for boys in Grades 7-12.
-With an enrollment of 630 students, MUS offers a diverse and challenging curriculum that balances academics, athletics, and the arts while teaching the value of honor, integrity, and strength of character.
+With an enrollment of about 650 students, MUS offers a diverse and challenging curriculum that balances academics, athletics, and the arts while teaching the value of honor, integrity, and strength of character.

 We know how to educate boys, and we give them the support, structure, and challenge they need to thrive.

 - Our teachers care about the students, and they get to know them individually.
 Instructor schedules are structured so there is time to meet with students outside the classroom.

 - Lower School students receive training and coaching in study skills.

 - Boys can seek help in the Lower School English Lab and Math Lab and the Upper School Math Lab.

 - Peer Tutors are available to help students.